 Community Service

-Upcoming Activities
+Upcoming Events

-January 18th, 2025 – Centennial Trail Cleanup Work Party
+January, 2025 – Centennial Trail Work Party

 Despite the foggy weather, we had 20 volunteers turn out to help cleanup storm debris along the Centennial Trail in Snohomish.
 Thank you to everyone who braved the damp cold conditions.
 We filled the city dumpster, smashed it all down, and filled it some more!
 Only one bag of garbage was collected.